Archival media remaster and artificial intelligence

 Stereoscopic conversion

-3D conversion transforms 2D media into stereoscopic 3D by generating a separate image for each eye.
-In the past, this process relied heavily on time-consuming techniques such as manual rotoscoping and hand-painting.
+Stereoscopic conversion is the process of transforming 2D media into 3D photography.
+It creates a “magic window” effect, allowing viewers to perceive depth and spatial relationships within an image.
+This is achieved by generating a distinct image for each eye.
+Traditionally, the process relied on time-consuming techniques such as manual rotoscoping and hand-painting.

 • The seven photos in the interactive photo album